kostajh/developer-docs/git.md

 * Specify any specific issues that you want developers doing peer review to be sure to investigate thoroughly.
 * Give a timeframe for review.

+Once the pull request is open, you should also assign a specific reviewer in GitHub, set the applicable Redmine task(s) status to `Developer Review`, assign those tasks to the reviewer, and paste a link to the pull request in the `GitHub PR` field.
+If the request is urgent, you should also communicate with the reviewing developer via some other channel rather than relying on them to get GitHub or Redmine notifications.

 ## Git workflows

 ### Git flow